-The course is designed to fulfill the requirements of the Commission on Law Enforcement Standards and Training (CLEST) for certification as a Field Training Officer.
-The course includes counseling and motivation techniques, documenting deficiencies, contemporary issues such as workplace sexual harassment, civil liability, cultural diversity, use of force, interpersonal communications, recruit remediation, ethics, and functions of the Field Training Officer.
+Course is designed to fulfill requirements of the Commission on Law Enforcement Standards and Training (CLEST) for certification as a Field Training Officer.
+Course includes counseling and motivation techniques, documenting deficiencies, contemporary issues such as workplace sexual harassment, civil liability, cultural diversity, use of force, interpersonal communications, recruit remediation, ethics and functions of the Field Training Officer.